demon/demon/README.md

-Free-form profiles?
-What Myspace-esque devilry is this?!

 Hello!
 I'm Chad.
 I've been on the internet for a long time.
-I spent many years working [@wikimedia](https://github.com/wikimedia) doing all kinds of cool open source stuff.
+I work for an awesome place called [Rad AI](https://github.com/radaisystems) doing DevOps/SRE work.
+In past lifetimes, I was at [@wikimedia](https://github.com/wikimedia) doing all kinds of open source stuff.
 Python is my jam, I write way too much Yaml for my own good, and I've been practicing DevOps longer than it's been a job title.

-PS: When I'm not doing code stuff, I'm usually playing with my dog Tobi 🐕
+When I'm not doing code stuff, I'm usually playing with my dog Tobi 🐕